Hipnosis183/hipnosis183.github.io/_posts/2021-05-26-the-art-of-cracks-and-keygens-nicolausi.md

 <br>

 # The game
 Nicolausi is a german *'action'* game, where you help *Santa Claus* (or *Nikolaus* in this case, which I suppose the game takes its name from) to collect and deliver presents to the correct house on each level.
-Of course, you are being chased by none other than the *Easter Bunny*, who equipped with his *'Ghettoblaster'* and the power of *techno music*, will try to destroy you and ruin Christmas, so you better avoid him.
+Of course, you are being chased by none other than the *Easter Bunny* itself, who equipped with his *'Ghettoblaster'* and the power of *techno music*, will try to destroy you and ruin Christmas, so you better avoid him.

 The game is basically an isometric maze game, kind of frustrating and boring as well, since it’s more about brute forcing your way through rather than thinking your moves carefully.
 Short on content as well, with only 3 levels available in the **shareware** version.
 But that won’t be a problem anymore, since we’re going to unlock the full 10 levels of the **registered** version.